yt-dlp/yt-dlp/README.md

     --write-desktop-link             Write a .desktop Linux internet shortcut

 ## Verbosity and Simulation Options:
-    -q, --quiet                      Activate quiet mode
+    -q, --quiet                      Activate quiet mode.
+If used with --verbose, print the log to stderr
     --no-warnings                    Ignore warnings
     -s, --simulate                   Do not download the video and do not write anything to disk
+    --no-simulate                    Download the video even if printing/listing options are used
     --ignore-no-formats-error        Ignore "No video formats" error.
-Usefull for extracting metadata even if the video is not actually available for download
+Usefull for extracting metadata even if the videos are not actually available for download
                                      (experimental)
     --no-ignore-no-formats-error     Throw error when no downloadable video formats are found (default)
     --skip-download                  Do not download the video but write all related files (Alias: --no-download)
-    -O, --print TEMPLATE             Simulate, quiet but print the given fields.
+    -O, --print TEMPLATE             Quiet, but print the given fields for each video.
+Simulate unless --no-simulate is
-                                     Either a field name or similar formatting as the output template can be used -j, --dump-json                  Simulate, quiet but print JSON information.
+                                     used.
+Either a field name or same syntax as the output template can be used
+    -j, --dump-json                  Quiet, but print JSON information for each video.
+Simulate unless --no-simulate is
-                                     See "OUTPUT TEMPLATE" for a description of available keys
+                                     used.
+See "OUTPUT TEMPLATE" for a
+                                     description of available keys
-    -J, --dump-single-json           Simulate, quiet but print JSON information for each command-line argument.
-If the URL refers to a playlist, dump the whole playlist information in a single line
+    -J, --dump-single-json           Quiet, but print JSON information for each url or infojson passed.
+Simulate unless
+                                     --no-simulate is used.
+If the URL refers to a playlist, the whole playlist information
-    --print-json                     Be quiet and print the video information as JSON (video is still being downloaded)
+                                     is dumped in a single line
     --force-write-archive            Force download archive entries to be written as far as no errors occur, even if -s or another simulation option is used